xetal-nv/Python-API/README.md

 This module provides the libraries for the standard use of a Kinsei system.

-Libraries can be found in the ./libs folder including inline documentation.
+LIBRARIES can be found in the folder "libs" folder including inline documentation.
-Examples of usage of the libraries can be found in the ./examples including inline documentation.
+EXAMPLES of usage of the libraries can be found in the folder "examples"" including inline documentation.
-The protocol documentation can be found in ./docs
+The INTERFACE documentation can be found in the folder "docs""

 In case of further help please contact us at contact@xetal.eu